-On Jan.
-11, 2021, Sigma Chi Leadership Institute announced a milestone in Greek-letter leadership development.
-On this date, it became the first Greek-affiliated organization to be accepted into accreditation candidacy, unlocking another layer of credibility to every program Sigma Chi brothers experience.
-SCLI will be accredited by the Middle States Association-Commission on Elementary and Secondary Schools, which is recognized by the US Department of Education.
+On July 15, 2022, Sigma Chi Leadership Institute received news of a major milestone in Greek-letter leadership development.
+On this date, it became the first Greek-affiliated organization to earn accreditation, unlocking another layer of credibility to every program that Sigma Chi brothers experience.
+SCLI is accredited by the Middle States Association-Commission on Elementary and Secondary Schools, which is recognized by the US Department of Education.